 About the Award

-CCAB and TD are proud to present the Indigenous Women in Leadership Award.
+CCAB and LNG are proud to present the Indigenous Women in Leadership Award.
 The role of Indigenous women in traditional life has long been one of leadership and strength.
 The tenacity and determination of our Indigenous women stands as a powerful testament to their role in preserving our traditions and culture.

 This award celebrates successful, accomplished, committed Indigenous women that serves as not only a national recognition but as a platform to the future.
 A future where Indigenous women take their rightful place at the table among men and women of all cultures.
 In true celebration of lives well lived from tradition to academia, family to prosperity, they continue to lead the way.